webix-hub/docs/data/api/ui.view_ontouchend_event.md

 @short:
-	 occurs when touch movement is ended
+	 occurs when the touch event is ended

 @params:

-- start_context			object		object with parameteres of touch movement start
+- start_context			object		object with parameteres of touch event start
-- current_context		object 		object with parameteres of touch movement end
+- current_context		object 		object with parameteres of touch event end

 @example: